Core Type Hints Fundamentals

 Higher-Order Functions & Callable Contracts

 Decorators and callbacks require precise signature preservation.
 The legacy Callable[[ArgType], ReturnType] syntax lacks parameter flexibility.
-Modern Python introduces ParamSpec and Concatenate.
+Modern Python introduces ParamSpec and Concatenate for this purpose.

 from typing import Callable, ParamSpec, TypeVar, Concatenate